cosmos/cosmos-sdk/docs/spec/slashing/end_block.md

 `evidence.Height` and `block.Timestamp` is the current block timestamp.

-If valid evidence is included in a block, the validator's stake is reduced by `SLASH_PROPORTION` of what their stake was when the equivocation occurred (rather than when the evidence was discovered):
+If valid evidence is included in a block, the validator's stake is reduced by `SLASH_PROPORTION` of what their stake was when the equivocation occurred (rather than when the evidence was discovered), less any stake which has since started unbonding or been redelegated:

 ```
 curVal := validator
 oldVal := loadValidator(evidence.Height, evidence.Address)

 slashAmount := SLASH_PROPORTION * oldVal.Shares
+slashAmount -= slashAmountUnbondings
+slashAmount -= slashAmountRedelegations

 curVal.Shares = max(0, curVal.Shares - slashAmount)
 ```